timblake78/nsw-health-itoc/pages/_includes/diluent-summary.md

-An extension on MedicationStatement / MedicationAdministration to optionally reference a diluent Medication.
+An extension on MedicationStatement / MedicationAdministration to optionally reference a diluent MedicationStatement.

-The diluent extension provides a reference to a diluent Medication.
+The diluent extension provides a reference to a diluent MedicationStatement.